Privacy Policy

 • Legitimate Interest (Art.
 6(1)(f)): Security protection, product improvement, internal management (without overriding your rights).

 • Consent (Art.
-6(1)(a)): Optional features (such as workspace-level training/long-term retention).
+6(1)(a)): Optional features (such as workspace-level long-term retention).
 You may withdraw at any time.

 • Legal Obligation (Art.
 6(1)(c)): Comply with legal, accounting, and audit requirements.